R15hav/AptiCalc/README.md

 # Aptitude Calculator

 **Hey there everyone!** 🎉<br>
-This is a sample good looking Scientific calculator on the web.
+This is a sample code for a good looking scientific calculator on the web.
 This project is a demonstration of **Component Based Design** using templates in Flask.
 <br>

 >For now its recommend using our webApp on PC or if using on mobile phones, use it on landscape mode (horizontal orientation).